ayusher/stock-bot/README.md

 # Notes
 * To link the code to a paper Alpaca trading account, you must add your keys to a file named keys.txt in plaintext.
 For accounts with real money, remember that it is not ever a good idea to store important keys without encryption!
-  * Example keys.txt: `aBcDeFgHiJkL AbCdEfGhIjKl`
 * Once again, this bot is not intended to provide financial advice, please invest wisely.